Why should I invest in private equity?

 What happens if the sponsor or the project goes into default?

 Amuka Capital ensures strict corporate governance policies are in place whether it’s good times or bad times.
 There are many levels of underwriting and due diligence that go into each project which aim to protect investor capital by way of security in the deals and resolutions in the event of a default.
-If a default is to occur, Amuka Capital will hold a general meeting for all its investors to clearly communicate the plan of action and strategy moving forward.
+The process will vary between the structures of the projects, the types of companies, and whether or not they are private or publicly traded.
+In any event, should a default occur, Amuka aims to get in front of the issue and proactively come up with a gameplan between the investors and the issuers in order to protect investor capital to the extent possible.

 What are the tax implications of investing?

-We try to make the majority of our investment products eligible to be held in registered accounts such as RRSPs and TFSAs.
+We try to make many of our investment offerings eligible to be held in registered accounts such as RRSPs and TFSAs.
 Some deals will not qualify and will need to be held in a non-registered cash or corporate account.
 Contact your dealing representative to help get a better understanding of whether or not the investment you are looking into can be held in registered accounts.

 Amuka Capital does not provide legal or tax advice to investors.
 Please feel free to consult with your legal or tax professional before investing.